My child has gone vegetarian or vegan… what should I cook?

 - A good chance to fill up their lunch box with a rainbow of different raw crunchy veg and fruit.

 - Bake healthy sweet goodies at the weekend and freeze.
-Simply pop a frozen muffin or cookie in their lunch box and it will have defrosted by lunch time.
+Simply pop a frozen muffin or cookie in their lunch box, and it will have defrosted by lunchtime.

 Supper Strategies